6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 JSON Forms works with Angular Material and Bootstrap out of the box.
 Custom renderers are possible if you need a different look.

-Website: jsonforms.io - Free, MIT License
+Website: jsonforms.io.
+Free, MIT License.

-4. ngx-json-viewer (Best Lightweight Read-Only Option)
+4. ngx-json-viewer (Best Lightweight Read Only Option)

 ngx-json-viewer is a minimal component for displaying JSON data in an expandable tree view.
 No editing, no schema validation, just clean visualization.

-If all you need is to show users a JSON response from an API, this is the lightest option available.
-The entire library is under 10KB minified.
+If all you need is to show users a JSON response from an API, this is one of the lightest options available.
+The entire library is under 10 KB minified.

 Installation and Usage